 The objective of this task force is to develop an understanding of system need and the options for stable operation of future power systems with a very high share of inverter-based generation like wind, solar and storage, and a roadmap for making the transition from the power system of today to a future one dominated by inverter-based generation, working with research organizations, OEMs, and system operators to build a consensus.

-Current work underway includes:
+Current work underway:

 - Next Step: Exploring needs and capabilities for integration of planning processes and studies